 From CPT®: “When advanced practice nurses and physician assistants are working with physicians, they are considered as working in the exact same specialty and same subspecialties as the physician. “

 When physicians enroll in Medicare and private insurance companies, they self-designate their specialty This is typically the same as their board certification.
 CMS has a list of two-digit specialty designations that they use at enrollment and to process claims.
 Although there are more specific taxonomy specialty codes, CMS uses the two-digit code to process claims.
+A surgeon who specializes in breast surgery is enrolled in Medicare as a general surgeon.
+There isn’t a two-digit code for breast surgery, bariatric surgery, or wound care surgeon, for example.
+If all of these surgeons are in a single surgical group, they are considered the same specialty.

 Enrollment and credentialing for non-physician practitioners (NPPs), and claims processing, is done differently by Medicare and commercial carriers.
 Medicare enrolls all nurse practitioners, working in any specialty, as nurse practitioners.
 Medicare enrolls all physician assistants, working in any specialty, as physician assistants.
 They are not enrolled based on the specialty in which they are working.